nikolalsvk/blog/content/blog/do-not-follow-javascript-trends/index.md

 </div>

 It is one of those days.
-You typed in [twitter.com](https://twitter.com/) in your browser, and you saw a new tweet from someone on how to use React Hooks.
+You typed in [twitter.com](https://twitter.com/) in your browser and you saw a new tweet from someone on how to use React Hooks.
 But, for some reason, your company or a team hasn't switched to using Hooks.
 Or, maybe you are using them, but not in a new "trendy" way.
-Perhaps you are using Vue.js or Angular, but this React Hooks is popping up everywhere, almost starting to show up on your microwave when you are heating your dinner.
+Perhaps you are using Vue.js or Angular, but these React Hooks are popping up everywhere, almost starting to show up on your microwave when you are heating your dinner.

 Since it is one of those days, you start questioning whether what you have in